Massive stars exploding in a He-rich circumstellar medium XII. SN 2024acyl: A fast, linearly declining Type Ibn

-Additionally, for a CSM shell expanding at $v\approx 1000\,\mathrm{km\,s^{-1}}$, the travel time to a radius of $R\approx 15.6\,\mathrm{AU}$ is about 30 days.
+Additionally, for a CSM shell expanding at $v\approx 1000\,\mathrm{km\,s^{-1}}$, the travel time to a radius of $R\approx 17.8\,\mathrm{AU}$ is about 30 days.
 We also estimate the duration of the eruptive mass-loss event to be $\sim 6$ days.
-The kinetic energy released during this event is substantial, around $9\times10^{48}\,\mathrm{erg}$, which is not negligible compared to the kinetic energy of SN~2024acyl.
-However, no optical emission was detected in the ATLAS data in the 20 to 40 days prior to the explosion.
-Given the limiting magnitude of the ATLAS survey ($\sim$20 mag in the $o$ band), this nondetection implies that only luminous pre-explosion eruptions would have been detectable.
+The kinetic energy released during this event is substantial, around $5\times10^{48}\,\mathrm{erg}$, which is not negligible compared to the kinetic energy of SN~2024acyl.
+However, no optical emission was detected in the ATLAS data in the 20--40 days prior to the explosion.
+Furthermore, we did not find any pre-SN detection in Pan-STARRS archival data, corresponding to a 3$\sigma$ limit of $m \gtrsim 22\,\mathrm{mag}$.
+Given the limiting magnitude of the ATLAS survey ($\sim$20 mag in the $o$ band), this non-detection implies that only luminous pre-explosion eruptions would have been detectable.
 At this distance, the detection limit corresponds to an absolute magnitude brighter than about $-15$ mag.
 For comparison, the pre-explosion outburst of SN~2006jc was detected at roughly $-14$ mag \citep{Pastorello2007Natur.447..829P}.
 This interpretation also suggests that the mass-loss eruption could have been fainter, yet still possibly producing dense and optically thick ejecta.
 Moreover, the later observation of flash-ionised \ion{C}{III} and \ion{N}{III} lines implies an extended progenitor, as suggested by \citet{Blinnikov2003fthp.conf...23B}, likely resulting from the intense mass-loss process.
 Therefore, the late-type WR progenitor is likely a potential interpretation for SN\,2024acyl.